 Line Dry Clothes

-We save money by using a clothesline in the summer to dry our clothes.
+We save money by using a clothesline to dry our clothes in the summer.
 If you live in a city, you may not have space to do this, or in some communities, you may not be allowed to.
-I like knowing that I’m helping the environment and saving money, too.
+I like knowing I’m helping the environment and saving money.